smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 **To send  RIF output to the console uncomment:
 ```<!-- <AppenderRef ref="Console"/> uncomment to see RIF middleware output on the console -->```**.

-R stdout/stderroutput always appears on the comnsole and cannot be redirected:
+R stdout/stderroutput always appears on the console and cannot be redirected:
 ```
 Rengine.eval(rm(list=ls())): BEGIN Thread[http-nio-8080-exec-8,5,main]
 Rengine.eval(rm(list=ls())): END (OK)Thread[http-nio-8080-exec-8,5,main]